freesewing/freesewing/markdown/org/docs/patterns/lucy/fabric/en.md

 - Modern prints make fun modern pockets
 - Use a plain cotton or linen for a more historical option
-- have a lot of scraps?
+- Have a lot of scraps?
 Make a patchwork pocket!
-- pockets were often a first embroidery project, so go wild if you want to
+- Pockets were often a first embroidery project, so go wild if you want to

 The one thing to keep in mind is how stable your fabric is, if it is not very stable or you think it won’t hold very much weight, you can add a lining.